ozhankaraman/IstioCC/README.md

 ## CC2: Locality Aware Load Balancing
 Here we are defining Locality Aware Prioritised Load Balancing on C1.
 With this setup below our data transfer stays under same zone and it did not travel to other zones until there is a problem on current zone.
 This locality aware approach is important because most Cloud
-Providers extra charge the data which travels between zones while they actually dont charge data which remains under the same zone.
+Providers extra charge the data which travels between zones while they actually don't charge data which remains under the same zone.

 First lets check that we got reply from all zones
 ``` bash